The One Thing a Designer Would Never Do in a Small Space

 Since most small spaces don't come with built-in storage (bonus if yours does), make sure you invest in stylish storage to separate everyday items and things you don't use every day before they turn into clutter.
 "Rolling carts, (like the Rainier Galvanized Cart) are amazing, as they can be used in any room of the home, from the kitchen to your workspace," she said.
 "I also like to use compact versions of traditionally large pieces, such as dressers."

-Pro tip: With the right positioning, a small dresser can also double as a bedside table.
+Pro tip: When thinking about how to decorate a small space, keep in mind that, with the right positioning, a small dresser can also double as a bedside table.

 Implement Small-Space Trends